Conference Menu

 This symposium focuses on hybrid artificial intelligence frameworks for real-time cyberattack detection and classification in Industrial Control Systems (ICS).
 With the growing integration of network-based control in chemical and industrial environments, ICS are increasingly vulnerable to sophisticated threats like Min-Max, Ramp, Surge, and Replay attacks.
 This session invites contributions that blend statistical modeling and machine learning, such as enhanced Typicality and Eccentricity Data Analytics (TEDA), Balance Equation Models (BEM), and image-based classification using CNNs.
 Special emphasis is given to approaches leveraging Gramian Angular Summation Field (GASF) transformation, lightweight architectures for real-time deployment, and strategies that activate deep learning only upon anomaly detection to conserve resources.
 This symposium targets researchers and practitioners working at the intersection of process control, cybersecurity, and industrial AI, aiming to develop scalable, accurate, and efficient detection frameworks that ensure resilience in modern ICS environments.

-Systems and Control Division Symposium (SC/EN/ENV)
+Systems and Control Division Symposium (SC)

 Organizers